BCCH-MRI-Research-Facility/Rodriguez-EEG-fMRI-data-cleaning/README.md

 # Rodriguez-EEG-fMRI-data-cleaning

-Reversed engineered code for removal of QRS signals from EEG-fMRI data when the ECG fails to give a good signal.
+Reversed engineered code from Rodriguez (2016) for removal of QRS signals from EEG-fMRI data when the ECG fails to give a good signal.

 If used, please cite: